chrisjsewell/pytest-param-files/README.md

 ## Regenerating expected output on failures

-Running pytest with the `--regen-file-failure` option will regenerate the parameter file with actual output, if any test fails.
+Running pytest with the `--regen-file-failure` option will regenerate the parameter file with actual outputs of `assert_expected`, if any test fails.

-## Other formats

-TODO ...

 [pypi-badge]: https://img.shields.io/pypi/v/pytest_param_files.svg
 [pypi-link]: https://pypi.org/project/pytest_param_files